Chapter 0:

 Drip.

 Did you know?
 Even through the mountain of earth, air can still pierce through.
-Not enough for the lantern to be lit again, not enough for you to catch your breadth, but just enough for a person to escape death by suffocation.
+Not enough for the lantern to be lit again, not enough for you to catch your breath, but just enough for a person to escape death by suffocation.

 Drip.